-The Sustainable FinTech project was developed by the foraus Environment, Energy & Transport and the Finance programme.
-Its objective is to support the Swiss financial industry in meeting the climate goals decided in the Paris Agreement at the 2015 UN Climate Change Conference, and to advance the implementation of the Sustainable Development Goals.
-Sustainable FinTech serves as a platform and network to enable, encourage and foster innovative sustainable policy, services and product ideas which further these goals.
+The Sustainable FinTech project was developed by the foraus Environment, Energy & Transport and Finance programmes.
+The project’s objective is to support the Swiss financial industry in meeting the climate goals decided in the Paris Agreement at the 2015 UN Climate Change Conference as well as to advance the implementation of the Sustainable Development Goals.
+Sustainable FinTech serves as a platform and network to enable, encourage and foster innovative sustainable policies, services and product ideas which further these goals.

 In 2017, the Sustainable FinTech project successfully ran a series of expert workshops culminating in a climate fintech hackathon and subsequent refinement of the developed products and services.
-In 2018 and 2019 the project will be scaling up the successful events of the previous year.
-Over the course of a series of so-called skunk workshops, targeted policy ideas and frameworks will be developed.
-And in March 2019, we collaborate with F10 to place a sustainable fintech challenge at the big F10 Hackathon in Zurich.
+In 2018 and 2019, Sustainable FinTech further expanded the successful events of the previous year.
+A series of skunk workshops were held to develop concepts and recommendations for policymakers.
+For the F10 FinTech Hackathon in Zurich in March 2019, foraus, in cooperation with the FinTech Incubator and Accelerator F10, prepared a challenge for sustainability in the financial sector.